aucor/polylang-copy-content/readme.md

 ## Description

+**⚠️ Status: In maintenance but not in very active development.
+[Polylang Pro](https://polylang.pro/) has this feature built-in and actively developed so I recommend supporting the creator of Polylang. ⚠️**

 Polylang Copy Content is an add-on for the multilingual WordPress plugin [Polylang](https://wordpress.org/plugins/polylang/).
 This add-on let's you copy the content and the title WPML style when creating a new translation.
 All the images and galleries are translated automatically if you use media translations.

 Basic feature list: